Key Specs of Hyundai Santro

-Hyundai Santro Engine and Transmission: Powering the Hyundai Santro is a BS6 1.1-litre, 4-cylinder petrol engine which produces 69PS and 99Nm.
+Hyundai Santro Powertrain: It is powered by a 1.1-litre, four-cylinder petrol engine that generates 69PS and 99Nm.
 It can be had with either a 5-speed MT or a 5-speed AMT.
-A factory-fitted CNG kit is also available on the Magna and Sportz variants, albeit only with the manual transmission.
-Running on CNG, Santro’s 1.1-litre engine makes 60PS and 85Nm.
+A factory-fitted CNG kit is also available in the Magna and Sportz variants, albeit only with the manual transmission.
+Running on CNG, Santro’s 1.1-litre engine generates 60PS and 85Nm.

-Hyundai Santro Features: Features on the Santro include a 7-inch touchscreen infotainment system with MirrorLink, Apple CarPlay and Android Auto connectivity, rear parking camera & sensors, and rear AC vents.
+Hyundai Santro Features: Features on the Santro include a 7-inch touchscreen infotainment system with MirrorLink, Apple CarPlay and Android Auto-connectivity, rear parking camera and sensors, and rear AC vents.

 Hyundai Santro price list (Variants)